-- www.courseevalum.umd.edu - So far 13 have responded (52%)-- just the average for all of astronomy classes...(actually there are 4 students not taking class for grade.. so maybe should be 62%) - Why? - For the benefit of your peers - Because your comments count and we use it to improve our teaching and/or redesign the course - Because your opinion is used to evaluate our performance - Tomorrow is the last day!
+- www.courseevalum.umd.edu - So far 5 have responded (50%)-- average for all of astronomy classes.. - Why? - For the benefit of your peers - Because your comments count and we use it to improve our teaching and/or redesign the course - Because your opinion is used to evaluate our performance - Sunday is the last day!
 The most common reason respondents gave for not participating was that they were too busy and/or ran out of time